ViktorS0/template/README.md

 ### Create virtual conda environment
 Conda environment alows to manage more then just python packegies.
 It can also mange operating sysyem, python version and more

-1. Conda is available on Windows, macOS, or Linux and can be used with any terminal application
+1. Instal miniconda if needed.
+Conda is available on Windows, macOS, or Linux and can be used with any terminal application
 2. cretate `environment.yml` file with the dependancies that need to be instaled

 ```